We at Colorlib know a thing or two about creating unique and successful WordPress themes,…

 How to Make Someone Look Older in Adobe Photoshop

-Amongst the thousands of uses that Photoshop is constantly being used for, there’s the capability to make someone look much older than they appear to be!
-A unique opportunity for Photoshop users to experiment with their own faces, or the faces of their friends and family, and see for themselves what would they look like if they added 20 odd years to their face.
-Of course, the final results can’t be confirmed to be true for what you are going to look like in 20 years time, but it could be a good starting point and definitely a fun little afternoon activity to partake in.
+Amongst the thousands of uses of Photoshop, there’s the capability to make someone look older than they appear to be!
+A unique opportunity for Photoshop users to experiment with their own faces, or the faces of their friends and family.
+They can see it for themselves what would they look like if they added 20 odd years to their face.
+Of course, the final results won’t confirm your true look in 20 years’ time.
+But, it could be a good starting point and definitely a fun little afternoon activity to partake in.
 The key is to find a photo of an elderly model that has similar facial features to the younger model.
 Look for things like similar ethnicity, bone structure, and physical build.

 How to Paint Realistic Skin in Adobe Photoshop

-Some little painting info was mentioned above, so here’s a little something extra add to that topic of digital painting — how to paint authentic and realistic human skin using Adobe Photoshop CS6?
-You won’t need to ask that question ever again after you finish the tutorial that Melody has put together for all of us.
-The tutorial is tough, requires advanced Photoshop knowledge and will take up a few hours of your time to complete, but then again — learning all those new concepts and ways of doing digital painting, that in itself is going to be invaluable to your understanding of Photoshop as a tool for digital painting.
+Some little painting info was mentioned above, so here’s a little something extra add to that topic of digital painting.
+How to paint authentic and realistic human skin using Adobe Photoshop CS6?
+You won’t need to ask that question ever again after you finish the tutorial that Melody has put together.
+The tutorial is tough, requires advanced Photoshop knowledge and will take up a few hours of your time to complete.
+But then again, learning all those new concepts and ways of doing digital painting.
+That in itself is going to be invaluable to your understanding of Photoshop as a tool for digital painting.

 How to Create Flat Weather Icons in Adobe Photoshop

-Icons are amongst the most frequently downloaded resources in the public and free web, these days everyone wants to amplify their designs with icons and font icons, and so it only makes sense that we’re seeing more tutorials being written that cover the topic extensively.
-Yulia from Tutsplus+ is sharing with us an intermediate level tutorial that will explain the process of creating flat design style icons that represent different weather circumstances.
+Icons are amongst the most frequently downloaded resources in the public and free web.
+These days, everyone wants to amplify their designs with icons and font icons.
+So, it only makes sense that we’re seeing more tutorials being written that cover the topic extensively.
+Yulia from Tutsplus+ is sharing with us an intermediate level tutorial.
+It will explain the process of creating flat design style icons that represent different weather circumstances.
 Very thorough tutorial with plenty of time to take a break and digest what you’re learning.

 Ready to Learn Some Advanced Photoshop Techniques?

 Wonderful Photoshop advice coming from Andrew Blackman.
-In these series of tutorials you’ll be learning the most advanced and most expert revered Photoshop techniques to help yourself build your most amazing design to date.
-All videos that you will see in this post are introductory videos for the rest of the course, so if you liked the initial material, consider signing up for more.
+In these series of tutorials you’ll be learning the most advanced and most expert revered Photoshop techniques.
+This can help you build your most amazing design to date.
+All videos that you will see in this post are introductory videos for the rest of the course.
+If you liked the initial material, consider signing up for more.

 How to Digitally Paint a Superhero Portrait in Adobe Photoshop

-And just to top it off..with all the digital painting we’ve been covering in these last few tutorials, here’s another one from Melody — taking you step by step through a tutorial that teaches the art of digital painting, and in particular a piece that displays the capability of Photoshop as a platform that can be utilized for painting a superhero portrait.
+To top all the digital painting we’ve been covering in these last few tutorials, here’s another one from Melody.
+It takes you step by step through a tutorial that teaches the art of digital painting.
+Particularly, it’s a piece that displays the capability of Photoshop which you can utilize for painting a superhero portrait.
 If you could have any superpower, what would it be?
 With digital art, you don’t have to wait to create magic.
 Just open Photoshop and grab your favorite pen tablet.

 Photo editing for the professional type

-Ask anyone who has been around graphics design for at least 10 years, they’ll tell you that Photoshop’s functionality is unmatched, and that even for them — Photoshop brings out new ways to edit, process, and manipulate digital photography.
-Beyond digital, Photoshop works well for designing prints, business cards, and any other type of artwork that could be printed on a piece of paper.
+Ask anyone who has been around graphics design for years, they’ll tell you that Photoshop’s functionality is unmatched.
+Still, Photoshop brings out new ways to edit, process, and manipulate digital photography.
+Beyond digital, Photoshop works well for designing prints, and business cards.
+It also works on any other type of artwork that you can print on a piece of paper.
 And it’s never too late to become a professional Photoshop user either.
-The demand for PS professionals is on the rise, and salaries for graphic designers are amongst the most appealing in the market.
+The demand for PS professionals is on the rise.
+Also, the salaries for graphic designers are amongst the most appealing in the market.
 Will you have the patience to learn PS?
-We give you the tutorials that outline the very capacity of this graphics software, the very limits of producing uniuqe digital artwork, for personal, or business use.
+We give you the tutorials that outline the very capacity of this graphics software.
+It can give you insights on the very limits of producing unique digital artwork, for personal, or business use.